Digital-Grinnell/dlad-blog/content/posts/095-collaborating-on-hugo-site-development.md

   - [The Static.Grinnell.edu Landing Page](https://static.grinnell.edu), and
   - [VAF](https://vaf.grinnell.edu)

+{{% box %}}
-The detailed information provided in this blog post involve _Rootstalk_, but the concepts apply equally to all of the professional and personal sites I've listed.
+The detailed information provided in this blog post involves _Rootstalk_, but the concepts apply equally to all of the professional and personal sites I've listed.
+{{% /box %}}

 ## Personal Sites
 These include: